UoM-ResPlat-DevOps/SpartanRegEx/Resources/BREandERE.md

 Backreferences
 =============

-Regular expressions can also backreference, that is match a previous sub-expression with the values \1, \2, etc. The following is a useful example where one can search for any word (case-insensitive, line-numbered) and see if that word is repeated, catching common typing errors such as 'The the'.
+Regular expressions can also backreference (which is technically beyond being a regular language), that is match a previous sub-expression with the values \1, \2, etc. The following is a useful example where one can search for any word (case-insensitive, line-numbered) and see if that word is repeated, catching common typing errors such as 'The the'.

 grep -inw '\([a-z]\+\) \+\1' files